Centre Party (Netherlands): In Parliament (1982–1984)

-Demonstration outside parliament in The Hague against the entrance of the Centre Party in the House in 1982.
-In the picture, a large banner reading "they are back."
+"They are back": a demonstration outside parliament in The Hague against the entrance of the Centre Party in the House in 1982.

 In the 1982 election, the party won 0.8% of the vote, and one seat, which was taken by Hans Janmaat.
 This was the first time since the Second World War that a party considered to be right-wing extremist had won a seat in parliament.
 Janmaat soon took over the leadership of the party, helped by the small membership of the party, his political background in mainstream political parties, and as Brookman had to move into the background due to pressure from his employer.

 In the following years, the party continued its growth, and claimed 3,500 members in 1984.
 It was highly successful in elections, for instance winning almost 10% of the vote in the 1983 local elections in Almere, and 2.5% of the vote nationwide in the 1984 European elections.